dimitris93/route-planner-graph-extractor/README.md

 ## Important things we consider when parsing the .osm data

  - Road's type.
 This is indicated in the `highway` tag, which takes values such as `motorway`, `residential`, `living_street`, etc.
  - Road's texture.
-For example, `asphalt, dirt, etc.`
+For example, `asphalt`, `dirt`, etc.
- - Road's accessibility for the general public, private parking lots, roads that are accessible only in certain hours, etc.
+ - Road's accessibility tags.
+For example, accessible by the general public, private parking lots, roads that are accessible only in certain hours, etc.
  - Max-speed road signs